wmlogo022021

 Have time:

 Don’t try to squeeze in the photo shoot when you have only a few minutes to dedicate to it.
 Choose a day when you won’t be rushing, and give your child a chance to get comfortable at the location.
 Let him play and run around for a while.
-Or sit and read a book.
+Or sit and read a spring-themed book.
 During this time, take photos, even if they are not the ones you’re planning to use.
-You might be surprise what shots you’ll capture that end up being perfect.
+You might be surprised what shots you’ll capture that end up being perfect.

 Take a whole lotta photos: